 Prashant Kishor's I-PAC teams up with AAP ahead of Delhi polls

 Kishor has been lately in the news over his criticism of the Citizenship (Amendment) Act, which his party JD(U) supported in Parliament.
-Rajya Sabha member and president of the Bihar unit of the JD(U) Vashishth Narayan Singh said once the party made its stand clear, leaders should have refrained from "making public their personal views".
+PTI UZM CK

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)